 Summer is here and the long-awaited vacations are just around the corner – at last!
 When travelling to a new destination there are many precautions one needs to take, especially in these strange post-Covid times.
 Airport delays, baggage loss, cancelled flights, mask rules changing while in the air etc… besides, of course, making sure that someone waters the plants while you are away.
 As much as we want to leave work behind when we activate that auto-reply and go on vacation, there are certain Out of Office risks and cybersecurity issues that we need to keep in mind when we go on vacation.

-Theft or lost suitcase can mean data loss
+Theft or loss of suitcase can mean data loss

 There is nothing as frustrating as being a victim of pickpockets or your suitcase getting lost during transit.
 We don’t always think of Out of Office risks in relation to our vacations.
-If you are like many of us, travelling with company email on your phone or company laptop during your vacation (just in case) then that can mean the risk of data loss.
+If you are, like many of us, travelling with company email on your phone or company laptop during your vacation (just in case) then that can mean the risk of data loss.
 Not to mention the personal data loss.
-It is also the risk that sensitive data could be leaked, as a result of the theft.
+There is also the risk of sensitive data being leaked, as a result of the theft.

 Here are several precautions you can make to avoid data loss in case your bags get stolen or lost:

 - Make sure to back up all your files before leaving.